Queer as Folk (British TV series): Reception

 At the time, the response was mixed from gay commentators in relation to the portrayal of the characters.
-The show was criticised by the gay press for not addressing the issue of the AIDS epidemic.
+The series was criticised by the gay press for not addressing the issue of the AIDS epidemic.
 In the wider press and media, a commentator in the Daily Mail called for censorship.
-Queer as Folk received more positive reappraisal twenty years after the show first aired.
+The series received a more positive reappraisal twenty years after it first aired.

 The first four episodes were sponsored by Beck's Brewery but the company withdrew their sponsorship halfway through the series.
 Following a backlash from the gay community, Beck's offered to sponsor the second series, a request which was refused by the producers.

 In 2010, The Guardian ranked Queer as Folk at number 13 in their list of "The Top 50 TV Dramas of All Time".

 Awards

 Gillen was nominated for Best Actor at the 2000 British Academy Television Awards for his role, whilst the series was nominated for Best Drama Serial at the 1999 Royal Television Society Awards.
-Murray Gold won the Best Music - Original Score at the 1999 RTS Craft & Design Awards while Pam Tait was nominated for Best Costume Design - Drama.
+Murray Gold won the Best Music – Original Score at the 1999 RTS Craft & Design Awards while Pam Tait was nominated for Best Costume Design – Drama.

 Music

-The theme song for the series was created by Murray Gold.
+The theme song was created by Murray Gold.
 A soundtrack album was released by Almighty Records for the original series and features tracks by OT Quartet, Ultra Naté, and Blondie.
 Selling 125,000 copies, its popularity endured well after the broadcast of the first series, and it ended up the 50th biggest selling compilation album of 1999.
 An album for the second series was released by Channel 4 Music and sold 19,000 copies in its first week to debut at #5 on the UK Compilation Chart.